Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 3. Arizona Inn

-The Arizona Inn is a historic boutique hotel serving guests since 1930.
+The Arizona Inn is a historic boutique hotel that has been serving guests since 1930.
 Set on 14 acres of gardens, this hotel offers serene and elegant surroundings.
 The rooms are decorated with unique, vintage furnishings that add to the charm.

 Enjoy the Olympic-size pool or play a game of croquet on the lawn.
 The Main Dining Room serves gourmet American cuisine, and the Audubon Bar provides a cozy spot for evening drinks.